Priyanshu-511/Project/Code-Checker/Readme.txt

 rest in output put it with space sign in output.txt for example:= {4 10 134 178 }

-it's slight space-sensitive as per run.txt and output.txt both are trailing sensitive.
+it's slight char-sensitive as per run.txt and output.txt both are trailing sensitive.

 to run it write make in terminal oviously in makefile in that directory.